Hot tub maintenance – Everything you need to know: Key terms and questions answered

 Sanitiser A chemical substance, such as chlorine or bromine, that kills or inactivates harmful microorganisms like bacteria and viruses in hot tub water.

-pH A measure of the acidity or alkalinity of water, ranging from 0 to 14, with 7 being neutral.
-Ideal hot tub pH is between 7.0 and 7.6.
+pH A scale of the acidity or alkalinity of water from 0 to 14 with 7 as the middle and neutral point.
+The ideal pH of a hot tub is 7.0 to 7.6.

-Shock Dosing The process of adding a concentrated oxidiser to hot tub water to break down organic contaminants and restore sanitiser effectiveness.
+Shock Dosing The practice of adding a highly concentrated oxidiser to hot tub water to get rid of organic contaminants and bring back the effectiveness of the sanitiser.

 Some products you might be interested in: